+The NMR spectrum in Figure 11 for 4-BrIB-BCB-g-CNT was more complicated than expected.
+1H NMR (500 Mhz, Chloroform-d) 7.26 (dd, J=5.6,.
+3.4 Hz, 1H), 3.13 (tp, J=9.3, 5.3, 4.4 Hz), 1.59-1.53 (m, 2H), 1.45 (dq, J=6.8, 3.4

-corresponding to methylene protons gamma to the ester carbonyl and the peaks at 1.45 correspond to the methyl groups adjacent to the initiating bromine.
+Hz, 3H) as shown above.
+The peaks at 3.13 ppm correspond to two protons beta to the ester carbonyl.
+The peaks at 1.59-1.53 are the protons corresponding to methylene protons gamma to the ester carbonyl and the peaks at 1.45 correspond to the methyl groups adjacent to the initiating bromine.
 The benzylic protons are not readily identifiable; that is attributed to the shielding of the CNTs.
-This was seen in Figure 10 as the waning of the signal occurs when attached to the CNT.
+This was seen in Figure 10 as the signal for the aromatic group is diminished due to the complex magnetic interference from the presence of the CNTs.

 Thermogravimetric analysis of 4-BrIB-g-CNT

 TGA experiments were used to analyze the initiator grafted nanotubes.
 This gave an insight into how much of the precursor was converted into the initiator.
-Figure 12 shows the weight differences between the 4-EO-BCB-g-CNT vs 4-BrIB-g-CNT; when normalized to the molecular weights of the to moieties they are approximately stoichometrically equal.
-This suggests that there is a near complete conversion.
+Figure 12 shows the weight differences between the 4-EO-BCB-g-CNT vs 4-BrIB-g-CNT; when normalized to the molecular weights of the two moieties they are approximately stoichometrically equal.
+This suggests that there is a nearly complete conversion.